jano1906/SimpleTrain/README.md

     - data - download datasets from the web, preprocess the data
     - logging - setup stdout logger for instant feedback
     - nn - a library of commonly used modules/models
-    - resources - files bundled for ease of usage
+    - resources - files bundled for ease of use
     - training:
         - train_bert - file with the definition of bert training loop
         - train_*xyz* - file with the definition of *xyz* training loop